The Center's FREE health policy seminar series: 2016

 Sept.
 27: "The Presidential Candidates: Their Health Plans"

-Center Director Gerald Kominski will discuss the evolving visions of the presidential candidates' health plans.
-Please check back closer to the event for further details.
+What will health coverage look like under a President Trump?
+A President Clinton?
+In this Sept.
+27 seminar, Center Director Gerald Kominski will discuss the evolving visions of the presidential candidates' health plans.

 Join us via live-streaming webinar here: